Tamillis/PlumbworldDemo/README.md

 ![img](./imgs/products.jpg)

-Filtering for "plunge" shows the correct result:
+Filtering for "plunge" shows the correct result.
+A note on the active / inactive toggles, they're both there (and cannot both be active together due to a snippet of JS) to allow for searches that are active only, inactive only, or both.

 ![img](./imgs/plunge.jpg)

-Here is the update page using the first item:
+Here is the update page using the wrench item:

 ![img](./imgs/update.jpg)

-The delete page of that same item is different, showing only in text the item's details, functioning as a confirmation page.
+The delete page of the dummys guide item is a different page, showing only in text the item's details, functioning as a confirmation page.

 ![img](./imgs/delete.jpg)